Zazcallabah/eBookConverter/README.md

 ## Instructions

-* Install python2.7 and pycrypto, make sure python.exe is available on the path
+* Install python2.7 and pycrypto, and possibly "pip install pylzma", make sure python.exe is available on the path
 * Install calibre-portable into the calibre folder.
 * run `convert.ps1 -generateSettings`, edit the resulting settings.json file to your liking
 * run `convert.ps1`